Easy hamburger stew is the perfect comfort food when the days get a little chill in the air. Nothing says comfort food than a good stew.

 - 2 bay leaves

-In a Dutch oven combine the hamburger, onion, celery, carrots, and peas.
+- In a Dutch oven combine the hamburger, onion, celery, and carrots.

 If you like this recipe check this one out.